modernben/forge-docs/1.0/sites/ssl.md

 If you are using [Route53](https://docs.aws.amazon.com/Route53/latest/APIReference/Welcome.html) to manage your DNS, your IAM user must have the `route53:ChangeResourceRecordSets` permission on your domain's hosted zone.
 In addition, the user must have the `route53:GetChange` and `route53:ListHostedZones` permissions.

+## Circle Permissions

+You may grant a circle member authority to create and manage SSL certificates by granting the `site:manage-ssl` permission.